-The global education hub for LCOGT is based in Cardiff University where I am an honourary lecturer/adjunct faculty in the School of Physics and Astronomy.
+The global education hub for LCO is based in Cardiff University where I am an honorary lecturer/adjunct faculty in the School of Physics and Astronomy.
 One of the enjoyably parts of this position is supervising BSc. and MPhys. level undergraduate projects.
 I am very proud that 4 of my former project students have gone on to do PhDs.
+Currently my students are making physics games in Python using the PyGame library.

 In addition, I am part of the Schools Engagement Team and assist with the outreach of the University.
-We have recently been awarded funding by the Welsh Government’s National Science Academy to run the programme Universe in the Classroom, inspiring children and teachers with Universe in a Box kits and stellar role models, across Wales.
-Universe in the Classrom is run in partnership with the international project Universe Awareness.
+Together with my wife, Haley Gomez, I run the Universe in the Classroom programme inspiring children and teachers in Wales with Universe in a Box kits, stellar role models and using the LCO robotic telescopes.
+Universe in the Classroom is run in partnership with the international project Universe Awareness.

 I co-chair the IAU task force for children and schools, under the guidance of the Office of Astronomy for Development (OAD).
 Our aim is to help people in astronomically developing countries to engage with and inspire children and teachers.